pepaslabs/CalibrateATtiny85OSCCAL/README.md

 ![](/github%20media/NewFile2.png)

 We can increment or decrement the OSCCAL value by sending '[' or ']' characters.
-Each time we change OSCCAL, the program will send 50 'U' characters across the serial connection, allowing us to see the bit corruption as it crops up:
+Each time we change OSCCAL, the program will send 50 'U' characters across the serial connection, allowing us to see the byte corruption as it crops up:

 ![](/github%20media/decreasing_osccal.png)